Heavyblade/neovim_config/README.md

 - fzf
 - ripgrep
 - tree-sitter
+- gcc (gcc-12 in particular installed with homebrew)

 Some LSP servers are defined (they are going to be auto installed by Lsp client):